-These two functions, $a_{\alpha}(j)$, and $b_{\alpha}(P_j)$ are generalizations of the functions labeled as $a(j)$, and $b(P_j)$ in \cite{Norton} and \cite{Zelinskybig}.
+These two functions, $a_{\alpha}(j)$ and $b_{\alpha}(P_j)$, are generalizations of the functions labeled as $a(j)$ and $b(P_j)$ in \cite{Norton} and \cite{Zelinskybig}.
 In particular, $a(j) =a_{2}(j)$ and $b(j) = b_2(j)$.
 The use of $\alpha =2$ arises naturally in the context when one is interested in bounding $k$ in terms of the smallest prime divisor of $n$, but examining other prime divisors requires looking at other values of $\alpha$.
-Note that if $P_j$ is the smallest prime divisor of an odd perfect or or odd abundant number $n$ then $k \geq a(j)$.
+Note that if $P_j$ is the smallest prime divisor of an odd perfect or odd abundant number $n$ then $k \geq a(j)$.

-Norton proved \begin{theorem} Let $t$ be a positive integer then: \end{theorem}
+Norton proved \begin{theorem} Let $t$ be a positive integer.
+Then: \end{theorem}

 In fact, $a(t)$ is asymptotic to $\frac{1}{2}t^2\log t$.
 When Norton was writing, bounds on the prime number theorem and related functions were not strong enough to easily give an explicit lower bound on $a(t)$ which had the correct lead term.
-Subsequently, the author proved \cite{Zelinskybig} \begin{theorem} For all $t>1$ we have \end{theorem}
+Subsequently, the author proved an explicit version with the correct asymptotic \cite{Zelinskybig}: \begin{theorem} For all $t>1$ we have \end{theorem}

 Notice that this theorem has the correct first lead term.

 Norton also proved that